There was a problem loading the comments.

 Dashboard

-The LiteSpeed Cache Dashboard allows you to see the status of your LSCache and QUIC.cloud services (Image Optimization, Critical CSS Generation, Low-Quality Image Placeholders, Cache Crawler, etc.) at a glance.
+The LiteSpeed Cache Dashboard allows you to see the status of all of your LSCache and QUIC.cloud services (Image Optimization, Critical CSS Generation, Low-Quality Image Placeholders, Cache Crawler, etc.) at a glance.
 You can also check your page load time and your page speed score.
 Learn more.

 General

 The settings in this section control your usage of QUIC.cloud services, the ability to auto upgrade the plugin, and which messages you want to have displayed on the dashboard.
+Learn more.

 CDN

 This section allows you to configure your Content Delivery Network for use with WordPress.
 If you don’t use a CDN, don’t worry about it.
 We’ve left CDN support disabled by default.
+Learn more.

 Image Optimization